 What is Fibromyalgia?

 Fibromyalgia is a condition characterised by chronic widespread pain & increased sensitisation to touch.
+It is surprisingly common and affects about 2-3% of the European population.
 Unlike most painful conditions, the pain of fibromyalgia involves several areas including the back, neck, shoulders & hips.
 This pain is due to an over activation of the nervous system giving rise to abnormal pain message signalling & interpretation.
 This contrasts with most musculoskeletal injuries that take place due to a localised traumatic injury.
+Fibromyalgia is linked with fatigue, poor sleep, and cognitive dyfunction.

 As well as generalised muscle pain patients also tend to suffer from fatigue, sleep disturbance, early morning stiffness & headaches.
 Patients may have impaired short & long-term memory & diminished attention span.
 This constellation of symptoms is a result of nervous system impairment & reflects biochemical impairment at the neuron which gives rise to impaired nerve communication.